TheArmagan/system-user-input/readme.md

 # ✨ System User Input ✨

-A **robust** Node.js library for capturing system-wide user input events like a pro! 🚀
+A **robust** Node.js library for capturing and simulating system-wide user input events like a pro! 🚀

 ## 💡 Introduction